viamrobotics/rdk/README.md

 ## Developing

 ### Conventions
-1. Always `make lint` and test before pushing.
+1. Always run `make lint` and test before pushing.
 2. Write tests!
 3. If you add a new package, please add it to this README.
 4. If you add a new sample or command, please add it to this README.